What Are Dental Implants?

 Just like any treatment, not every patient in Des Plaines is a good candidate for dental implants.
 If there’s not enough bone to support implants (the bone is too thin or soft), you may need to have a bone graft.

-Bone grafts are routine procedures that generate more bone in a particular region that aid in implant placement.
+Bone grafts are routine procedures that generate more bone in a particular region that aids in implant placement.

 A thorough consultation with your dentist at First Class Smiles will be done before any procedures to see precisely which tooth replacement solution is best for you.